akropolisio/rust-kaon/CONTRIBUTING.md

 mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

+# Contributing to rust-kaon

+The Kaon Network follows general guidlines of rust-bitcoin.
+If you have some questions, ask them in the repo of the current fork.

+Thank you for your interest and support!

 #### Table Of Contents

 - [General](#general)